Maximal subgroups of free projection- and idempotent-generated semigroups with applications to partition monoids: Maximal subgroups in , the case of rank

 \begin{lemma} Suppose $1\leq r\leq n-2$, and let $s\in P_0(n,r)$ be arbitrary.
 Let $e,f\in E(n,r)$ be such that $e$ is full-domain, $f$ is full-codomain, and $\lambda(e)=\lambda(f)=(i , i+1)$ for some $1\leq i\leq r-1$.
 Then $a_e=a_f$ in $\sfG(\labU\cup\{s\})$. \end{lemma}

 \begin{proof} The result is vacuous for $r= 1$, so we assume that $r\geq2$, which also implies $n\geq4$.
-During the proof, for a partition $g \in \P_{[i,i+3]}$, we write $g^+\in\P_n$ for the following: \bit \item If $r\geq3$, then $g^+ = g \oplus \id_\sigma$, where $\sigma$ is the equivalence on $[n]\setminus [i,i+3]$ with classes
+During the proof, for a partition $g \in \P_{[i,i+3]}$, we write $g^+\in\P_n$ for the following: \bit \item If $i\leq r-2$, then $g^+ = g \oplus \id_\sigma$, where $\sigma$ is the equivalence on $[n]\setminus [i,i+3]$ with classes

-\item If $r=2$ (and so $i=1$), then $g^+$ is obtained by adding $i+4,\ldots,n$ to the block of $g$ containing $i+3$, and adding $(i+4)',\ldots,n'$ to the block of $g$ containing $(i+3)'$. \eit With this notation in place, it follows from Lemmas \ref{la:eqlabel} and \ref{la:eqlabeldual} that we can prove the current lemma for the specific choices
+\item If $i=r-1$, then $g^+$ is obtained from $g\oplus\id_{[1,i-1]}$ by adding $i+4,\ldots,n$ to the block of $g$ containing $i+3$, and adding $(i+4)',\ldots,n'$ to the block of $g$ containing $(i+3)'$. \eit In each case, $g$ will be constructed so as to have rank $2$, and $g^+$ will consequently have rank $r$.
+With this notation in place, it follows from Lemmas \ref{la:eqlabel} and \ref{la:eqlabeldual} that we can prove the current lemma for the specific choices

 We proceed via a series of claims as follows.
 Each involves certain idempotents $g_i$, whose meanings are fixed throughout.
 The elements constructed during the proofs are temporary, however, and we will re-use their names ($h_i$ and $u$).
 Also, $t$ will denote some arbitrary but fixed projection from $P_1=P_1(n,r)$.
 The singular squares we use in the proofs of the claims are shown in Figure~\ref{fig:lab12}.
 Some of these are instances of the square from Lemma \ref{la:ehrsq} (or its dual), but for convenience we will provide a singularising element in each case.